JSischo/Waupaca_repo/technologies.md

 ## IV.
 Tableau Desktop
 Tableau will be use to carry on further analysis on our dataset, which will include interactive visualization, stories of our dataset, and a dashboard.

+## V .
+Time series model
+        Seasonal decomposition - we used this in our model to seperate time series data into its core component; those include potential trend, seasonality, and the remaining random residual.

+        ARIMA - we use this model to predict future point in the series and to also better understand the data.

+        adfuller - The ADfuller test was use to detect whether a time series is stationary or not.